DJRGVC/ditto-nocturne/README.md

 # DITTO-Nocturne

-This is work done as part of my tutorial at Oxford during the 2023 Michaelmas term.
-Specifically, I worked on applying the [DITTO](https://arxiv.org/abs/2302.03086) framework to the [Nocturne](https://github.com/facebookresearch/nocturne) RL environment.
-Check out the blog post [here](https://www.chrispondoc.com/tutorial-oxford/).
+This work is done collaboratively with Branton DeMoss (https://brantondemoss.com), a mentor and creator of the [DITTO](https://arxiv.org/abs/2302.03086) framework (https://arxiv.org/abs/2302.03086) central to this project.
+This repo serves as a continuation to work done by [Chris Pondoc](https://www.chrispondoc.com/tutorial-oxford/) during the Oxford University Michealmas term of 2023.
+We are applying the DITTO framework to the [Nocturne](https://github.com/facebookresearch/nocturne) RL environment, alongside a few other benchmark environments.

 ## Outline of Work

-Throughout the four-ish weeks that I worked on the project, I was able to accomplish the following milestones.
-For all reports, check out the `reports/` folder:
+Here is a brief summary of the work Chris Pondoc did before I began working on this project: (For all reports, including Chris's, check out the `reports/` folder)

 1. Train a simple behavior cloning agent (BC) that was able to learn to drive within the Nocturne environment.
 I was also able to generate [rollouts](https://github.com/cpondoc/ditto-nocturne/blob/main/examples/test_rollout.py) using this agent.